smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 Bodyparts and Plugins
 ---------------------

 According to a more general SmartAnthill architecture, each SmartAnthill Device (a.k.a.
 'Ant') has one or more sensors and/or actuators, with each sensor or actuator known as an 'ant body part'.
-Each 'body part' is assigned it's own id, which is stored in 'SmartAnthill Database' within SmartAnthill Central Controller.
+Each 'body part' is assigned it's own id, which is stored in 'SmartAnthill Database' within SmartAnthill Client (which in turn is usually implemented by SmartAnthill Central Controller).
 For each body part type, there is a 'plugin' (so if there are body parts of the same type in the device, number of plugins can be smaller than number of body parts).
 Plugins are pieces of code which are written in C language and programmed into MCU of SmartAnthill device.

 Structure of Plugin Data and Error Codes